PabloIriso/FSL/README.md

 # Tractography_Huntington_Disease

 The goal of probabilistic tractography is to obtain a connectivity index along a white matter pathway that reflects fibre organization and is sensitive to pathological abnormalities contributing to disability.
 Here, we present the bash scripts used to implement FSL (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL) functions to obtain the white matter tracts associated with Hungtinton-Disease.
-In this manner, the first function we used was:
+In this manner, the first script we used was:

 *rois_convert.sh --> Convert our regions of interest, defined as .img format into nii.gz*